New Parent Resources

 If you still have questions, give us a call at (317) 813-7125 or send us an email.

-To the right are the basic parts of a Cub Scout uniform.* As a boy earns advancement ranks, he will receive belt loops, emblems and badges to add to his uniform.
-Any council Scout Shop can help you with purchasing your son's uniform as well as understanding correct patch placement.
+Below are the basic parts of a Cub Scout uniform.* As a Scout earns advancement ranks, they will receive belt loops, emblems and badges to add to their uniform.
+Any council Scout Shop can help you with purchasing your Scout's uniform as well as understanding correct patch placement.

 *Note: The Lion Cub uniform for kindergartners consists of a t-shirt and hat.
 Please contact your den leader or any council Scout Shop for more information.